 Inspired by the visionary Catalan architect and artist, Antoni Gaudí (1852–1926), and the possibilities of the Internet, we are building an interfaith cathedral in cyberspace.
 This a place to both calm down and get inspired.
-Nurtured by beautiful works of art and beautiful pieces of music, we hope to find new energy here with which to:
+Nurtured by beautiful works of art, beautiful pieces of music, and inspiring talks, we hope to find new energy with which to:

 - take better care of our own hearts, minds, bodies, souls

 - take better care of the people around us and the peoples of Planet Earth